 Anyone who has ever experienced a good therapeutic massage can tell you unequivocally, that the benefits are tremendous.
 They don’t need scientific proof of its effectiveness to convince them!
-However, since we appear to be a nation of people demanding laboratory-proven everything to convince us, fortunately, in the massage industry, there is ample proof!
+However, since we appear to be a nation of people demanding research-proven everything to convince us, fortunately, in the massage industry, there is ample proof!
 On the Massage Therapy Foundation website alone (www.massagetherapyfoundation.org)

 there is enough research data to keep you swimming for innumerable hours, satisfying even the most skeptical minds.